iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

     exclusiveAccessOption?: ExclusiveAccessOption | undefined);
     readonly accessMode?: AccessMode | undefined;
     equals(other: OpenParams): boolean;
-    readonly exclusiveAccessOption?: ExclusiveAccessOption | undefined;
+    // Warning: (ae-incompatible-release-tags) The symbol "exclusiveAccessOption" is marked as @public, but its signature references "ExclusiveAccessOption" which is marked as @internal readonly exclusiveAccessOption?: ExclusiveAccessOption | undefined;
-    static fixedVersion(accessMode?: AccessMode, exclusiveAccessOption?: ExclusiveAccessOption): OpenParams;
+    // Warning: (ae-incompatible-release-tags) The symbol "fixedVersion" is marked as @public, but its signature references "ExclusiveAccessOption" which is marked as @internal static fixedVersion(accessMode?: AccessMode, exclusiveAccessOption?: ExclusiveAccessOption): OpenParams;
     readonly isStandalone: boolean;
     readonly openMode: OpenMode;
-    static pullAndPush(exclusiveAccessOption?: ExclusiveAccessOption): OpenParams;
+    // Warning: (ae-incompatible-release-tags) The symbol "pullAndPush" is marked as @public, but its signature references "ExclusiveAccessOption" which is marked as @internal static pullAndPush(exclusiveAccessOption?: ExclusiveAccessOption): OpenParams;
-    static pullOnly(accessMode?: AccessMode, exclusiveAccessOption?: ExclusiveAccessOption): OpenParams;
+    // Warning: (ae-incompatible-release-tags) The symbol "pullOnly" is marked as @public, but its signature references "ExclusiveAccessOption" which is marked as @internal static pullOnly(accessMode?: AccessMode, exclusiveAccessOption?: ExclusiveAccessOption): OpenParams;
     // @deprecated
     static standalone(openMode: OpenMode): OpenParams;